kolyabazlov/kolyabazlov/README.md

 Hi, I’m Kolya Bazlov.
-Web developer from Moscow.
+Frontend developer from Moscow.
-Now working at Sber Tech.
+Previously intern in Yandex, later worked as middle frontend developer in SberTech.